supervisely/docs/enterprise/private-apps/README.md

 You can extend existing library of ready Supervisely Apps available at Ecosystem page with new applications, only available at your Supervisely instance.
-This tutorial will show you how to create and deploy new private applications as private GitHub repositories.
+This tutorial will show you how to create and deploy new private applications as private GitHub and GitLab repositories.
 You can also check out our in-depth guide on [how to create custom Apps](https://github.com/supervisely-ecosystem/how-to-create-app).

 ## Step 1.
 Generate new personal token